• Skip to main content

 Dividend Growth Perspective

-DAn investor shouldn’t expect much in terms of short-term dividend growth.
-When calculated using the DDM, we used a 3% dividend growth now that the REIT freed up some cash flow and increased its distribution by 6.25% in 2021.
+An investor shouldn’t expect much in terms of short-term dividend growth.
+When calculated using the DDM, we used a 3% dividend growth rate now that the REIT freed up some cash flow and increased its distribution by 6.25% in 2021.
 Let’s hope that their plans to expand into offices and apartment buildings will be profitable.
-The FFO payout ratio will be in line, but we expect RioCan to be more prudent with its cash flow going forward.
+The FFO payout ratio will be in line, but we expect RioCan to be more prudent with its cash flow.
+As expected, the REIT offered a dividend increase in 2023 (+5.88% from $0.085/share to $0.09/share).

 Dividend Growth Perspective